sveltejs/kit/documentation/docs/03-routing.md

 SvelteKit needs to know which route is being requested.
 To do so, it sorts them according to the following rules...

-- Static routes, (i.e. ones with no parameters) are highest priority
-- More specific routes are higher priority
+- More specific routes are higher priority (e.g. a route with no parameters is more specific than a route with one dynamic parameter, and so on)
 - Standalone endpoints have higher priority than pages with the same specificity
 - Parameters with [matchers](#advanced-routing-matching) (`[name=type]`) are higher priority than those without (`[name]`)
 - Rest parameters have lowest priority
 - Ties are resolved alphabetically

-...resulting in this ordering, meaning that `/foo-abc` will invoke `src/routes/foo-abc.svelte` rather than a less specific route:
+...resulting in this ordering, meaning that `/foo-abc` will invoke `src/routes/foo-abc.svelte`, and `/foo-def` will invoke `src/routes/foo-[c].svelte` rather than less specific routes:

 ```bash
 src/routes/foo-abc.svelte